ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-paper-en-pignet.md

 ### Results
 - Improvement in docking success rate, screening enhancement factor, and screening success rate
 - Devising uncertainty estimator of our model’s prediction
+- Assessment of the contribution of each ligand substructure in total binding free energy

 <br><br><br>
 ## Related Works